raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 Here's an example, something that might be used in a phone screen or an in-person interview with programmers early in their career: *Write a function that given two sorted lists, produces a sorted list containing the union of each list's elements*.
 For example, given: `[1, 7, 11, 17]` and `[3, 5, 13]`, produce `[1, 3, 5, 7, 11, 13, 17]`.
 And given `[1, 3, 5, 7, 11, 13, 17]` and `[1, 3, 5, 7, 11, 13, 17]`, produce `[1, 1, 3, 3, 5, 5, 7, 7, 11, 11, 13, 13, 17, 17]`.

-In a language with convenient array semantics, and with a reckless disregard for memory and performance, the answer is very easy to compose:
+In a language with convenient array semantics, and with a reckless disregard for memory and performance, a solution is straightforward to compose:

 {% highlight javascript %}
 function merge (originalA, originalB) {